Avanti un altro!: First phase

-Some rounds feature special questions, usually presented by or featuring a costumed performer.
+Some rounds feature special questions, usually presented by or featuring a costumed performer (Until 2015 the performers were part of "Minimondo" Little World while from 2017 it's called "Salottino" Sitting Room and the contestant can choose the question and performer).
 In general, these rounds consist of a single question, which may be open-ended or multiple choice.
 If the question is answered incorrectly, the contestant is eliminated.
 A contestant who succeeds on a special question (including a Lo iettatore question) may choose to reject his or her first scroll and choose another and accept that result, except that a selection of Lo iettatore or Avanti un altro cannot be rejected in this way.
 In addition, this is the only way a contestant may decline to participate in La pariglia (assuming it is chosen first; if it is chosen following a rejection of another scroll, the contestant must face the duel).

 One or two rounds during the show are designated as "bonus" rounds.
 A bonus round is indicated by a model of the contestant's preferred gender (dubbed Mr./Ms. Bonus) going on stage and standing with the contestant while the contestant plays a normal round (usually, the model also massages the contestant while the round is in progress).
 If the contestant succeeds in that round and selects a money amount on the resulting scroll selection, the amount is doubled.

 After any successful round, the contestant may choose to close his or her game and take a seat in the champion's chair.
-All subsequent contestants on that show must beat the current champion's score (ties go in favour of the current champion) in order to be able to close their respective games and take over the champion's chair.
+All subsequent contestants on that show must beat the current champion's score (ties go in favour of the current champion except if both contestants have 300.000 the contestant becomes champion) in order to be able to close their respective games and take over the champion's chair.
 A displaced champion is eliminated from the game.

 Multiple rounds are played according to available time; an alarm sounds when the final round is about to begin.
 At that point, the contestant must successfully complete the round and attain a higher score than the champion on the resulting scroll selection (or selections, if the final round is a special question) in order to win the game.
 If the contestant fails to complete the round, or fails to overtake the champion, the champion wins.
 The winner plays the final for his or her total score, plus €100,000.